The Great White Trail, Western Cape

-A maximum of 12 guests with 4 guides ensures that your experience is intense and personal as well as educational and eco-friendly.
-You'll be 1 of only 2 guests in the cage (3 if you wish) and you'll be down for up to 20 or 30 minutes per dive.
+A maximum of 12 guests with four guides ensures that your experience is intense and personal as well as educational and eco-friendly.
+You'll be one of only two guests in the cage (three if you wish) and you'll be down for up to 20 or 30 minutes per dive.

 Great White sightings obviously can’t be guaranteed, but with Apex guiding you, your chances are very good.